yahluo-dev/ipk-project-chat/README.md

 packet-switched computer communication, whose function, nevertheless, carries significant differences to such of TCP.
 Generally speaking, the protocol can be called simpler than TCP, with its absence of reliability-ensuring and order-securing mechanisms.
-Its *protocol data unit* (PDU) is called a **datagram** and it does not contain a sequence number to establish the datagram order.
-Neither the receiving party is obliged to send an acknowledgement upon receiving a piece of data.
-The protocol does, however, deliver data as a sequence of datagrams, rather that a homogenous byte-stream.[RFC768]
+Its *protocol data unit* (PDU) is called a **datagram** and it does not contain a sequence number to establish the order of datagrams; nor is the receiving party obliged to send an acknowledgement upon receiving a piece of data.
+The protocol does, however, deliver data as a sequence of datagrams, rather than a homogenous byte-stream.[RFC768]

 The specifics of this protocol beg for an implemetation of some sort of an acknowledgement mechanism.
-The design complexity, nevertheless, is alleviated by a certain degree by the the presence of a data separation mechanism in the form of datagrams.
+The design complexity, nevertheless, is alleviated to a certain degree by the the presence of a data separation mechanism in the form of datagrams.

 #### BSD Sockets